-- Before you charge the battery, ensure that the battery temperature is higher than 10°C (50°F) and lower than 35°C (95°F). - Charge the battery in any of the following conditions: - The percentage of power remaining is low. - The battery has not been used for a long time.
+- Before you charge the battery, ensure that the battery temperature is higher than 10°C (50°F) and lower than 35°C (95°F). - Charge the battery in any of the following conditions: - A new battery is installed. - The percentage of power remaining is low. - The battery has not been used for a long time.